automerge/pushpin/README.md

-# Board Demo
+# PushPin

-Electron app demonstrating basic pinboard functionality.
+A collaborative corkboard app.

+Built with Electron and the Dat p2p stack.

 ## Running